On a phenotype-structured phase-field model of nutrient-limited tumour growth: Conclusions and research perspectives

 We have established existence and uniqueness of weak solutions for this model, within a functional framework that can accommodate a variety of biological situations.
 Moreover, we have presented a sample of numerical solutions intended to be a proof of concept for the ideas underlying the modelling framework.

 Future investigations may benefit from focused biological applications, thereby refining the model assumptions and allowing certain key questions to be addressed.
+To maintain simplicity while retaining generality, here we have assumed the rate of phenotype changes, $\theta$, to be constant.
+However, if this parameter was to be replaced by a phenotype-dependent function, in order to take into account the fact that cells with different phenotypes may undergo phenotype changes at different rates, the functional framework and the core estimates for the proof of the well-posedness result would remain intact.
 Furthermore, a natural extension of the present work would be to complement the numerical results presented here with analytical results on the qualitative properties of the solutions to the model equations.
 In this respect, appropriate extensions of the methods employed in~\cite{Barlesetal2009,Bonnefonetal,Desv,lorenzipouchol2020} for analysing phenotype-structured integro-differential equations modelling evolutionary dynamics may prove useful to explore analytically key features of the local cell phenotype distribution $f$.
 In addition, it would be interesting to carry out pattern formation analysis to identify possible scenarios, corresponding to different assumptions on the model functions, under which the interplay between spatiotemporal and evolutionary mechanisms could induce breaking of the radial symmetry of $\Omega^{\rm T}(t)$, resulting in the formation of finger-like patterns, of the type of those produced by other partial differential equation models of tumour invasion into surrounding healthy tissue~\cite{Carteretal2025,Ciarlettaetal2011,Lietal2022,Lorenzietal2017}.
 It would also be interesting to investigate the existence of phenotype-structured travelling wave solutions, wherein the phase variable $\varphi$ behaves like a travelling front connecting $1$ to $-1$, while the local cell phenotype distribution $f$ takes the form of a (possibly sharp) Gaussian-like distribution, with the local mean phenotype that varies from place to place across the front.
 For this, we expect formal asymptotic methods building on those employed in~\cite{Lorenzietal2025b,Lorenzietal2022,LorenziPainter2022} to be useful.

 The modelling approach proposed here to take into account inter-cellular variability in proliferation and death rates and in the rate of consumption of nutrients is flexible enough that it can possibly be adapted to incorporate phenotypic diversity of cells also in phase-field models of nutrient-limited tumour growth that take into account additional biophysical and biochemical mechanisms implicated in cancer invasion.
 For instance, it would be relevant to incorporate inter-cellular phenotypic diversity in phase-field models including chemotaxis effects.
 These are typically captured through a cross-diffusion term, as done for instance in~\cite{AS, CSS, EG, GLSS, GSigSpr, KS2, RSchS,SS}, which would lead to phenotype-structured phase-field models like the one defined by the following system: